ZeeZide/5GUIs/Sources/5GUIs/README.md

 `Utilities` contains, you can guess it.

 ### UI

 - there is a spinner, but it is not really necessary, a detection runs very fast ...
+  (might change once we scan nested, as in Issue #1)
 - the badges which come up in a progress style manner are just fake, with their own fake progress model and observable driver object :-)
+  - Note: Let's keep the steps to 5 (i.e. no extra steps for Qt or wxWindows)
+- the fancy summary texts are selected in `Views/Windows/MainView/SummaryView`, more combinations and even fancier texts are very welcome.

 ### Contact